 Question #3 – “So, how do I get to step-off location anyway?”
-Requesting the shuttle.
-Pilgrimage 2023
+Requesting the shuttle. – Pilgrimage 2025

 After you’ve begun to pray with fellow pilgrims, registered and paid the fee — with a little help from “alms for palms“, if you need it — it’s time for you to request the shuttle to step-off.

+Q. Shuttle?
 What shuttle?
-What for?
 When?

-Exact, step-by-step instructions are provided when you complete the request for the shuttle.
+A. Exact, step-by-step instructions are provided when you complete the request for the shuttle.
 An explanation is also found in this post on the Pilgrimage blog.

 The shuttle service is provided through the charity of the pilgrim-servants of the Company of St. René Goupil (CSRG) apostolate.